Birdsmouth Cut Calculator

 What is the notch cut into rafters called?
 The notch cut into rafters is commonly called a “birdsmouth” or “bird’s beak” cut.
 It’s a notch that allows the rafter to sit securely on the wall plate.

-See also Timber Pile Weight Calculator
+See also Hemp Plant Spacing Calculator

 What is the difference between a rafter and a common rafter?
 A rafter is a general term for any sloping roof framing member.
 A common rafter is a specific type of rafter used in a gable roof and is typically paired with other common rafters to form the roof structure.